FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_validate/readme.md

 # RPC validate

 The external application stores the intended configuration under nodes in the UniConfig topology.
-The configuration can be validated if it is valid or not.
-The trigger for execution of configuration validation is an RPC validate.
-RPC input contains a list of UniConfig nodes which configuration should be validated.
-Output of the RPC describes the result of the validation and matches all input nodes.
-It is valid to call this RPC with empty list of target nodes - in this case, all nodes that have been modified in the UniConfig transaction will be validated.
+The configuration can be checked for validity.
+This RPC is the trigger for configuration validation.

+RPC input contains a list of UniConfig nodes whose configuration should be validated.
+RPC output describes the result of the validation and matches all input nodes.

+If the RPC is called with an empty list of target nodes, all nodes modified in the UniConfig transaction are validated.

-The configuration of nodes consists of the following phases:
+The configuration of nodes follows these steps:

 1. Open transaction to device
 2. Write configuration
 3. Validate configuration
 4. Close transaction

-If one node failed in second (validation) phase for any reason, the RPC will fail entirely.
+If any node fails in step 3 (validation), the entire RPC also fails.

 !!!
-The validation (second phase) take place only on nodes that support this operation.
+Validation (step 3) only applies to nodes that support this operation.
 !!!

-Validate RPC is shown in the figure bellow.
+The diagram below illustrates the RPC:

 ![RPC validate](RPC_validation-RPC_validate.svg)

-## RPC Examples
+## RPC examples

-### Successful Example
+### Successful example

-RPC validate input has 2 target nodes and the output describes the result of the successful validation.
+RPC input has two target nodes.
+RPC output describes the result of successful validation.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:validate' \